 After the town hall, TTC wanted something bigger.
 Learning that history had been pivotal to how they understood the city and their place in it and what they were trying to do to expose and attack the city’s enduringly segregated and unequal schools.
 But nearly all that they had learned in school about the civil rights movement and school segregation in particular had been focused on the South.
 They were dismayed that they had only been exposed to this NYC history through their own independent political education.
 It was essential for all students in NYC to understand and grapple with this history of segregation and struggle in New York.
 People need to understand the long history of segregation in New York, the policies and arguments that have been used to justify and maintain it, and how people have challenged it.
 How can we get this into the New York City school curriculum, they asked?
 Can you help us do that?

 As we talked, we realized that the key to the problem was that teachers hadn’t learned this history either.
-When one of the TTC organizers Nelson Luna had tried to study this for a high school paper, there were few places to turn to, even to learn about it on his own.
 So we began to think about ways to help teachers.
 Brian Jones, then-Associate Director of Education at the Schomburg, Jeanne Theoharis, and Nelson Luna did an evening educational program for teachers in June 2019 at the Schomburg Center but realized that we needed to build something more substantive and easier to access like a website.
 We connected with Ansley Erickson, a historian and professor at Teachers College, and began to explore what we could create together.
 Part of what was needed were primary sources for teachers to use, clear usable context for them and a timeline to show what was happening in New York alongside other recognizable historic events.

 We realized that the National Historic Publications and Records Commission had these amazing grants to assist with projects like these.
 So on a long shot, we applied and to our delight and amazement, we were funded—and we secured a substantial matching commitment from Teachers College Center on History and Education.
-We have spent the past three years building this website.
+We have been building this website since early 2020.

 Who did this work and how?